What is the deadline to submit an application?

 How will selected restaurants demonstrate completion towards the project?

-Restaurants must demonstrate 50 percent project completion by submitting photos and other predetermined metrics that provide evidence of their original completion schedule’s milestones.
-Restaurants must demonstrate 100 percent completion through photographs showing completed projects and other predetermined metrics that provide evidence for their original completion schedule’s milestones.
+Restaurants must demonstrate 50 percent project completion by submitting photos and a written description that provide evidence of their predetermined mid-point milestone.
+Restaurants must demonstrate 100 percent completion through photographs showing completed projects that provide evidence for their original completion schedule by December 16, 2024.

 Is there any technical assistance available to help me complete the upgrades at my restaurant if selected?

-Yes, selected restaurants will receive technical assistance to provide guidance and feedback on proposed exterior improvements and restorations.
+Yes, selected restaurants will receive technical assistance, guidance, and feedback on proposed exterior improvements and restorations from National Trust staff.
 Restaurant owners who apply in collaboration with a local preservation or architectural partner will have additional local support through that partnership.

 What is the expected completion date of projects?

-Yes, the National Trust and American Express will spotlight selected restaurants.
-The partners also anticipate additional media outlets to incorporate coverage of the program and business owners based on their readership.
+Yes, the National Trust and American Express will spotlight selected restaurants and incorporate coverage of the program and business owners based on their readership.